Founded in 1931, IVS has a rich history and are recognised

 A young Frank Judd became IVS Secretary General in 1960.
 Judd recognised the changing needs of local communities and began shifting IVS away from the traditional ‘pick & shovel’ projects in favour for a significant expansion of social projects.
 Judd stepped down as Secretary General in 1966 to take up his seat in the House of Commons as MP for Portsmouth South.
 By the time Judd left, IVS was running 166 voluntary projects in the UK every year.

 Judd went on to work as Director of both Oxfam and VSO and later went on to join the house of Lords in 1991.
-Lord Judd remains a patron of IVS.
+Until his death in April 2021 Lord Judd remained a patron of IVS.

 IVS Overseas / Skillshare